 One of Malasaña’s hidden secrets is vintage clothes.
-Forget the East Village, Brooklyn, Camden and Shoreditch, Malasaña is the place.
+Forget the East Village, Brooklyn, Camden and Shoreditch; Malasaña is the place.
 Remember when you didn’t need a bank loan to fit out a new wardrobe of vintage clothes?
-Recall the time when shopping for vintage clothes wasn’t being taken to the cleaners?
-If you could pick up a genuine Seventies dress for £20, or a silk scarf for a few Euros, would you be interested?
+Recall when shopping for vintage garments wasn’t being taken to the cleaners?
+If you could pick up a genuine Seventies dress for £20 or a silk scarf for a few Euros, would you be interested?
 Well, those days are alive and well in Calle Valverde in Malasaña, Madrid.

 Calle Velarde is the vintage enthusiast’s Aladdin’s cave.
 La Mona Checa, a tent-full of vintage.
 Its ceiling is draped with red and white fabrics, just like a tent.
 Frayed denim cut-offs, floral midi dresses and polka-dots adorn the rails.
 You can even pick up 80’s and 90’s Rayban frames.
-To top it off, check out the cheerleader uniforms lining the back wall.
+Finally, check out the cheerleader uniforms lining the back wall to top it off.

-For you post-shopping pleasure, Malasaña is a good place to hang out.
-It has grown from the 60’s hippy hangout frequented by the likes of Almodavar and Alaska to an intriguing, energetic mix of past and present.
+For your post-shopping pleasure, Malasaña is an excellent place to hang out.
+It has grown from the 60’s hippy hangout frequented by Almodovar and Alaska to an intriguing, energetic mix of past and present.

-Offices have been converted into art galleries, one-off boutiques, abundant bars, and earthy rock venues.
-The closest I can compare the latter to is CBGB, a once famous haunt in New York City’s Bowery district.
+Offices have been converted into art galleries, one-off boutiques, great bars, and earthy rock venues.
+The closest I can compare the latter to is CBGB, a once-famous haunt in New York City’s Bowery district.
 Most venues teem with high-octane thrill-seekers with limited budgets and unlimited energy.

-Your final resting place before bed will probably be the Plaza de Dos de Mayo.
-Surround by bars it is a massive outdoor terrace for passing the night away savouring a few cervezas or calimochos.
-The choice is yours including when you decide to call it a night or, if you really get into the local culture, what time you go home after sunrise.
+Before bed, your final resting place will probably be the Plaza de Dos de Mayo.
+Surrounded by bars, it is a massive outdoor terrace for passing the night away, savouring a few cervezas or calimochos.
+The choice is yours, including when you decide to call it a night or get into the local culture, what time you go home after sunrise.

 If you attend an EBC TEFL course in Madrid, you may well become a regular Malasaña visitor or, who knows, a resident.